To ask Her Majesty’s Government what is their assessment of the extent to which indigenous gas production is needed for energy security.

 My Lords, I am not going to comment on any individual application that might or might not come forward for the exploration of domestic gas.
 But I repeat that there are considerable opportunities for this country in production and exploration, and I think we should look at those opportunities.

 My Lords, is not the lesson of previous Governments, both Conservative and Labour, that energy security comes from being as self-sufficient as possible in energy production?
 In the present circumstances, given climate change and air pollution problems, that means that we should rely on gas, nuclear power and energy conservation as the bedrock of our policy.

-I am in total agreement with the noble Lord and I am glad that he is in agreement with myself and my noble friend Lord Lawson.
+I am in total agreement with the noble Lord and I am glad that he is in agreement with me and my noble friend Lord Lawson.